tonyspiro/grunt-html5-boilerplate/README.md

 3. Minify <code>src/index.html</code> and save to <code>index.html</code>.<br>

 ##Grunt.js
-This file includes a less preprocessor, javascript uglify, css minification, html minification and <code>grunt watch</code> which runs the command when any of the watch files are edited.
+This file includes a less preprocessor, javascript compiler and minification, css minification, html minification and <code>grunt watch</code> which runs the command when any of the watch files are edited.

 Grunt.js
 ```